Things to Do in Arizona

 More Things to Do in Arizona

 Enjoy a sweeping panoramic view of the Grand Canyon from the historic Desert View Watchtower.
-The tower was built in in the early 1930s by architect Mary Colter, who created it as an homage to the watchtowers built by the native Anasazi people who once inhabited the area.
-The site consists of two circular buildings, one large and low, the other taller and more narrow, which stands five stories high.
-Inside the tower are petroglyph-style paintings.
+Architect Mary Colter created the tower, built in the early 1930s, as an homage to the watchtowers built by the Ancestral Puebloan people who once inhabited the Four Corners area.
+The murals inside were painted by a local Hopi artist.

 Encompassing about 3 million acres (1,214,057 hectares), the Tonto National Forest is the country’s fifth-largest forest.
 The altitude ranges from 1,300 to 7,900 feet (396 to 2,408 meters), allowing for diverse flora, fauna and landscapes throughout.
 In fact, while in one part of the forest you might find a cactus-filled desert, in another you’ll walk through rugged mountain dotted with pines.
 You’ll also find beautiful lake beaches for peaceful relaxation and aquatic pursuits.